-Туре Defined comparator varieties for 2023 Mechanism to set yield target Group 1 KWS Zyatt Skyfall number to be set equal to the highest yielding fully or provisionally approved variety in the segment (or mean of the two highest yielding varieties if highest yielding variety is a P1) Group 2 KWS Extase KWS Palladium number to be set equal to the highest yielding variety (or mean of the two highest yielding varieties if highest yielding variety is a P1) in the Group 1 & Group 2 segments Group 3 LG Astronomer LG Illuminate number to be set equal to the highest yielding variety (or mean of the two highest yielding varieties if highest yielding variety is a P1) in the Group 3 segment Group 4 (soft) LG Skyscraper RGT Bairstow Group 4 (hard) Champion KWS Dawsum Graham number to be set equal to the highest yielding variety (or mean of the two highest yielding varieties if highest yielding variety is a P1) Group 4 (hard) BYDV Resistant RGT Wolverine number to be set equal to the highest yielding fully or provisionally approved variety in the segment (or mean of the two highest yielding varieties if highest yielding variety is a P1) Other groups with BYDV resistance
+Туре Defined comparator varieties for 2024 Mechanism to set yield target Group 1 KWS Zyatt Skyfall number to be set equal to the highest yielding fully or provisionally approved variety in the segment (or mean of the two highest yielding varieties if highest yielding variety is a P1) Group 2 KWS Extase KWS Palladium number to be set equal to the highest yielding variety (or mean of the two highest yielding varieties if highest yielding variety is a P1) in the Group 1 & Group 2 segments Group 3 LG Astronomer Bamford number to be set equal to the highest yielding variety (or mean of the two highest yielding varieties if highest yielding variety is a P1) in the Group 3 segment Group 4 (soft) Blackstone RGT Bairstow number to be set equal to the highest yielding variety (or mean of Group 4 (hard) Champion LG Beowulf the two highest yielding varieties if highest yielding variety is a P1) Group 4 (hard) BYDV Resistant RGT Wolverine number to be set equal to the highest yielding fully or provisionally approved variety in the segment (or mean of the two highest yielding varieties if highest yielding variety is a P1) Other groups with BYDV resistance

-The Group 2 target shall not be lower than that for Group 1.
+&lt;sup>1 The Group 2 target shall not be lower than that for Group 1.
 The Group 4 target shall not be lower than that for any other Group.

-For groups with no current BYDV comparator/yield target, new varieties are compared against minimum standards and target specifications only.
+&lt;sup>2 For groups with no current BYDV comparator/yield target, new varieties are compared against minimum standards and target specifications only.